timamaryin/vendors-from-ix/README.md

 ## Usage

-./mac.py (device | filename)
+./mac.py (device | filename) user interface

-script takes one parameter assuming it is either filename or device.
+script takes at least one parameter assuming it is either filename or device.
+Other two parameters are optional.

-First it tries to open a file if that fails connects to device assuming hostname is provided.
+First script tries to open a file if that fails connects to device assuming hostname is provided.
+If user is not specified then current unix user is used to connect to a device